gatsbyjs/gatsby/docs/docs/static-folder.md

 - Scripts and stylesheets are minified and bundled together to avoid extra network requests.
 - Missing files cause compilation errors instead of 404 errors for your users.
-- Result filenames include content hashes so you don’t need to worry about browsers caching their old versions.
+- Result filenames include content hashes so you don't need to worry about browsers caching their old versions.

 However, there is an **escape hatch** that you can use to add an asset outside of the module system.